VirusTotal/yara/docs/yarapython.rst

 If the ``match`` function does not finish before the specified number of seconds elapsed, a ``TimeoutError`` exception is raised.

-You can also specify a callback function when invoking ``match`` method.
+You can also specify a callback function when invoking the ``match`` method.
 The provided function will be called for every rule, no matter if matching or not.
 Your callback function should expect a single parameter of dictionary type, and should return ``CALLBACK_CONTINUE`` to proceed to the next rule or